It’s with great sadness that the IUSSP shares that Dr. Joseph E. Potter passed away on May 13th.

 Joe has also been influential in his work around contraceptive preferences.
 He challenged the long-standing assumptions that a woman’s current contraceptive method is both freely chosen and preferred over all other methods.
 Joe and colleagues’ work in Brazil and Texas showed that asking women about their contraceptive preferences yields large discrepancies between the method they want to be using and the one they are actually using.
 To better capture women’s true experiences, Joe advocated for including contraceptive preference questions in nationally representative samples such as the National Survey of Family Growth and the Demographic and Health Surveys.
 Joe’s goal with this work was to generate policy and programmatic changes to identify and reduce barriers to care.
 The research Joe developed, acquired funding for, and led has adhered to the highest scientific standards.
 Indeed, his insistence on scientific rigor, and his impatience with research that is defective in design and/or measurement, is well-known (almost to the point of notoriety) among his colleagues and collaborators.

-Joe received his B.A. in Economics from Yale University in 1968 and then embarked on a 3-year stint in the U.S. army where, for some of his time in Panama he got involved in a USAID-funded project.
-After the project ended, he went on working with the newly opened Population Council regional office in Mexico.
-He earned his MPA (which Joe jokingly referred to as the Master of Practically Anything) in 1973 at the Princeton School of Public and International Affairs (formerly the Woodrow Wilson School of Public and International Affairs).
+Joe received his B.A. in Economics from Yale University in 1968 and then embarked on a 3-year stint in the U.S. army where, for some of his time in Panama he worked on a USAID-funded project.
+After the project ended, he returned to the US where he earned his MPA (which Joe jokingly referred to as the Master of Practically Anything) in 1973 at the Princeton School of Public and International Affairs (formerly the Woodrow Wilson School of Public and International Affairs).
 Though he had originally intended to make a career in public policy after completing his Ph.D. program in economics, as soon as he met Dr. Ansley Coale, he knew that demography was his calling.
 With Dr. Coale as his mentor, Joe received his Ph.D. from Princeton in 1975.

 His first job as a demographer was at the Population Council-New York City.
 While there, he was seconded to a project headed by Carmen Miró at the Center for Studies of Demography and Urban Development at El Colegio de México, where he also taught demography courses, and then the Population Council-Mexico City.
 In 1983 he joined Harvard University’s School of Public Health as an Associate Professor, finally landing at The University of Texas at Austin as a full professor in 1989.
 He was a Fulbright Scholar at the State University of Campinas, Brazil, between 1994-1996.
 Joe served on numerous editorial boards, committees, and on the Board of Directors for the Population Association of America, the Women’s Health and Family Planning Association of Texas, and the Society of Family Planning.